flowstateeng/MNIST-Polynomial-Regression-Classifier/README.md

 Not currently accepting outside contributors, but feel free to use as you wish.

 ## License
-There is no license associated with this content but please consult the [course website](https://courses.cs.washington.edu/courses/cse446/20sp/) when determining how to use these materials.
+There is no license associated with this content.
 <br/><br/>